henkdvries/DataScienceMinor/PortfolioDatascience11031859.md

 We worked on a classification model to classify patients into different patients groups depending on severity of their Rotator Cuff tears.
 The patient groups are pre-determined by physicians of the LUMC.

 ### Structure
-For the structure of the project we used scrum to divide bigger issues into smaller tasks.
+For the structure of the project we used scrum to divide epics into smaller tasks.
 I setup the Azure DevOps enviroment where we both have are scrumboard but also our repository.
 We did weekly and bi-weekly sprints depending on the stage of the project to guide the team from the starting epics towards smaller task that could be completed within a sprint.

 ---
 # Python for Datascience